mecid/mecid.github.io/_posts/2019-12-18-the-power-of-viewbuilder-in-swiftui.md

 category: Building custom views
 ---

-Last week we started a series of posts about developing interactive components using *SwiftUI*, where we talked about building the bottom sheet.
+Last week we started a series of posts about developing interactive components using SwiftUI, where we talked about building the bottom sheet.
 We need to understand the power of *@ViewBuilder* before moving to the next post about building another interactive view.
 That's why this week, we will talk about *@ViewBuilder* and its benefits while developing custom views.

 #### @FunctionBuilder
 *@ViewBuilder* is one of the possible function builders.
-The function builders feature of *Swift* is described in [Swift Evolution Proposal](https://github.com/apple/swift-evolution/blob/9992cf3c11c2d5e0ea20bee98657d93902d5b174/proposals/XXXX-function-builders.md).
+The function builders feature of Swift is described in [Swift Evolution Proposal](https://github.com/apple/swift-evolution/blob/9992cf3c11c2d5e0ea20bee98657d93902d5b174/proposals/XXXX-function-builders.md).
 The main goal of function builders is providing *DSL* like syntax.
 Let's take a look at a very quick example of *@ViewBuilder* usage.

 ```swift
 import SwiftUI